By William Van Zyl

 Every eye turned toward seven towering figures standing among the heavenly assembly—Maccabear, Zuccothe, Zanzibar, Nephosith, Callistan, Danniloth, and Lucifear.

 IMAGE: The Throneroom.
 The Seven Sons Of God.
-Excluding the True Son of God – Yeshua.
-Jehovah, The Almighty, The Great I Am, is seated on the great White Throne.
+Excluding the true Only Begotten Son of God – Yeshua.
+Jehovah, The Almighty, The Great I Am, is seated on the great White Throne behind them.
 AI-inspired Credit: Chat GPT (July 2026).

 These mighty beings had once reflected the glory of their Creator with perfect purity.
 Now, however, something had been lost.
 Pride had scarred their countenances.
 Rebellion lingered beneath their calm expressions.
 Their beauty remained, but it had become twisted by arrogance.
 They looked like princes who had exchanged humble service for the intoxicating desire to rule.